 New York State’s “Freedom of Information Law” (FOIL)

-Ø Within 5 business days of receipt of a written request, the school shall make the information available to the person requesting it, deny the request in writing, or provide a written acknowledgment of receipt of the request that supplies an approximate date, which shall be reasonable under the circumstances, for when the request will be granted or denied.
+Ø Within 5 business days of receipt of a written or electronic request, the school shall make the information available to the person requesting it, deny the request in writing, or provide a written acknowledgment of receipt of the request that supplies an approximate date, which shall be reasonable under the circumstances, for when the request will be granted or denied.

 Ø If Emblaze Academy determines to grant access to the requested information, and if circumstances prevent disclosure to the person making the request within 20 business days of the acknowledgment of receipt of the request, the school shall state, in writing, both the reason for the delay and a date certain, within a reasonable period of time, depending on the circumstances, when the request will be granted in whole or in part.
 Failure of the school to conform to the provisions of paragraph one above or this paragraph two, shall constitute a denial of the request for information.

 Ø If an individual is denied access to a record, he or she may, within 30 days (or such period as defined by law, as may be modified over the course of the charter), appeal such denial to the Principal.